 If you are worried in any way at all about your child’s development, it’s always best to talk to your paediatrician.

-You’ll definitely notice that your 4 years 8 months old child is bursting with energy, so much so that it’s hard for you to keep up with him.
+You’ll definitely notice that your 4-year-and-8-month-old child is bursting with energy, so much so that it’s hard for you to keep up with him.
 Get ready for a high octane cardio most days, mums and dads, as you try to match your child’s energy levels!

 From a clumsy toddler, your little one is now more graceful and assured in his movements.
 He would have also lost much of that baby fat by now and has longer, leaner limbs.

 This is also a time when his confidence takes flight, making him more willing to try new outdoor activities.
-Your 4 years 8 months old child might even be willing to ride his bike without trainer wheels.
+Your 4-year-and-8-month-old child might even be willing to ride his bike without trainer wheels.

-To be guided on whether your child’s growth is average, here is the median height and weight* of kids who are 4 years old and 8 months:
+To be guided on whether your child’s growth is average, here is the median height and weight* of kids who are 4 years and 8 months of age: